PixelPieHub/WorldGlobeThreeJS/README.md

+# WorldGlobeThreeJS

-## Option 1:
+## Option 1: Import packages with NPM

 1. Install [Node.js](https://nodejs.org/).
 We'll need it to load manage dependencies and to run our build tool.

-2. Run serve to start a local server in the project's directory:
+2. install the packages in the project's directory:

     ```
+    npm install
+    ```

+3. Run serve to start a local server in the project's directory:

+    ```
     npx serve
     ```

-## Option 2: Install with NPM and a build tool
+## Option 2: Install packages from hand

 1. Install [Node.js](https://nodejs.org/).
 We'll need it to load manage dependencies and to run our build tool.